Ruqqhy/Rukaiya/README.md

 Scikit-learn – Machine learning and model evaluation

-Colab Notebook – Interactive analysis
+Jupyter Notebook – Interactive analysis

 📈 Key Findings

 Female passengers had significantly higher survival rates than males.

 Passengers in first class were more likely to survive than those in lower classes.